Pod Security Standards (PSS) in Kubernetes

 Enforcing Pod Security Standards

-Example: Apply a Restricted Policy to a Namespace
+Example: Apply Restricted Policy to a Namespace

 apiVersion: v1